blueberrycucumber/MacroeconomicAnalysis_R/README.md

 ## Time Series Analysis
 - Analysis and forecast of China's tax revenue based on SARIMA model
-- Practice of VECM, ARMA models and testing methods
+- Practice of VAR, ARMA models and some famous testing methods

 ---
 ### Report bugs：